 It’s made for longer and silkier coat types.
 It’s usually recommended for show dogs –who have long fur coats.

-Shedding blade is a brush in a horseshoe shape comb with small, harmless teeth used for shedding loose fur.
-A shedding blade works several ways, but you must ensure caution to avoid any injury to your dog.
-Do not apply heavy pressure when brushing with a shedding blade, especially around sensitive areas like the groin and bony projections
+The shedding blade is a brush in a horseshoe shape comb with small, harmless teeth used for shedding loose fur.
+A shedding blade works in several ways, but you must ensure caution to avoid any injury to your dog.
+Do not apply heavy pressure when brushing with a shedding blade, especially around sensitive areas like the groin and bony projections.

 The undercoat rake looks like a pin brush, but with fewer and longer pins.
 It’s designed to get deep into double and heavy coats of dogs.

-On most shedding breeds, it can remove dead and fuzzy undercoat in minutes, and leave the top coat shiny and healthy.
+On most shedding breeds, it can remove dead and fuzzy undercoat in minutes, and leave the topcoat shiny and healthy.
 On harsh-coated dogs, they mimic the hand-stripped look quickly and easily.
-Undercoat rakes can be used on a wet or a dry.
+Undercoat rakes can be used on wet or dry.

 Urban Pet Hospital & Resort offers the premier Pet grooming service in Des Moines service in Des Moines.
 We offer best veterinarian care in Des Moines that accounts for highly skilled DVM or Veterinarians, experienced vet professionals, state-of-the-art technology and exam rooms, surgical procedures, grooming, and training.